comocamp/web/content/participation/index.md

 +++
 draft = true
 title = "How to participate"
+description = """
-description = "Please note: ticket prices do not contain VAT, as the camp is organized by the non-profit association Collaborate Vienna." background = "alternate"
+Please note, our tickets are **non-refundable**, as we organize this conference non-profit on a pure cost basis and without any risk premium.
+Please also note, for the same reason our ticket prices do not contain any value added tax (VAT), as the camp is organized by the non-profit association Collaborate Vienna.
+"""
+background = "alternate"
 [[ tickets ]]
 title = """
     Get your 2-Day <strong style=\"text-decoration: underline\">Essential</strong><br>
     ComoCamp 2024 Ticket
 """
-featured = ""
+style = ""
 icon = "postcard"
 price = 390
 included = [
     "Join the Open Space, May 7<sup>th</sup>-8<sup>th</sup>",
     "Bring your own topics, ideas and issues", "Snacks, lunches and dinners are covered",
     "Bonus!
 Join the intro dinner on May 6<sup>th</sup>, as well as the optional 'Hiking in the Wienerwald' on Ascension Day May 9<sup>th</sup>"
 ]
 bookingText = "Buy Now"
 bookingLink = "https://ti.to/collaborate-vienna/comocamp-2024/with/ltuk3uslyik"